Welcome to Dinosaurs AB/OS!

-Our book for this term is called Lost and Found by Oliver Jeffers, through this book we will develop our understanding of punctuation, spelling and phonics and will be able to retell the story.
+Our book for this term is called Beegu by Alexis Deacon, through this book we will develop our understanding of punctuation, spelling and phonics and will be able to retell the story.
 We will be continuing our learning about word classes such as nouns, adjectives and verbs and will continue orally rehearsing our sentences to help with our writing.
 We will develop our inference and prediction skills by considering what the characters are thinking and feeling at different points of the story and predict what will happen next in each part of the story.
 We will then apply all of these skills to describe our favourite character!

 In Maths we will continue looking at addition and subtraction and various ways of working out the answers by using methods demonstrated in class.
-Later in the term we will look at 2D and 3D shapes and their properties and using these to make patterns.
-We will also look at numbers to 20 and break them down into tens and ones and explore the numbers using a range of different apparatus.
-Throughout our maths learning we will explore with a range of apparatus such as numicon, blocks and counters to enable us to really understand the concepts being taught.
+Later in the term we will look at weight, measure and capacity and solve problems with these.
+We will also learn to count in 2's, 5's and 10's.
+Please chant these at home.
+Throughout our maths learning we will explore a range of apparatus such as numicon, blocks and counters, to enable us to really understand the concepts being taught.

-There will certainly be lots for the children in Dinosaurs MB to discover, as they explore the world to answer this half term's question!
+There will certainly be lots for the children in Dinosaurs AB/OS to discover, as they explore the universe to answer this half term's question!

 Our poem for this half term is...

-Now you know that our learning is going to be DINO-mite in class, keep your eyes peeled below for exclusive WOW moments that we have in Dinosaurs MB.
+Now you know that our learning is going to be DINO-mite in class, keep your eyes peeled below for exclusive WOW moments that we have in Dinosaurs AB/OS.

-You might spot some familiar faces from Dinosaurs AB here too.
+You might spot some familiar faces from Dinosaurs AB/OS here too.